pearsonkyle/Nbody-AI/README.md

 - implement RV fitting to reduce degeneracies for fitting inclination (show plot)
 - include multiple O-C signals for transiting multiplanet systems
 - use NN clustering technique to estimate priors from simulation archive

+## TO DO
+- TESS TTV documentation (download new sector data for TOIs)
+- Bayesian evidence for non-linear vs linear ephemeris
+- create new fitting routine for period + t0 + mass + per + ecc
+- write!!

+# other todos
+- NESSI multi object photometry
+- SOAR slit mask